AZO234/NP2kai/README.md

 **640x480 256 color support for Windows 3.1**

-1. Switch to directory `A:￥WINDOWS`, then run `SETUP` command.
+1. Switch to directory 'A:￥WINDOWS', then run 'SETUP' command.
-2. Select display mode `640x480 256色 16ﾄﾞｯﾄ(9821ｼﾘｰｽﾞ対応)`, or `640x480 256色 12ﾄﾞｯﾄ(9821ｼﾘｰｽﾞ対応)` for smaller system font, then complete the changes.
+2. Select display mode '640x480 256色 16ﾄﾞｯﾄ(9821ｼﾘｰｽﾞ対応)', or '640x480 256色 12ﾄﾞｯﾄ(9821ｼﾘｰｽﾞ対応)' for smaller system font, then complete the changes.
 You may need Windows 3.1 installation disks when applying changes for the display driver.
-3. Extract `EGCN4.DRV` and `PEGCV8.DRV` from `MINI3.CAB` in Windows 98 CD.
+3. Extract 'EGCN4.DRV' and 'PEGCV8.DRV' from 'MINI3.CAB' in Windows 98 CD.
-4. Copy extracted `EGCN4.DRV` and `PEGCV8.DRV` to `A:￥WINDOWS￥SYSTEM` directory, so as to replace the original driver files from Windows 3.1 installation disk.
+4. Copy extracted 'EGCN4.DRV' and 'PEGCV8.DRV' to 'A:￥WINDOWS￥SYSTEM' directory, so as to replace the original driver files from Windows 3.1 installation disk.
-5. Type `win` command to check if the driver works well.
+5. Type 'win' command to check if the driver works well.

 **NOTE:** Do not run MS-DOS prompt with fullscreen mode, or your screen will get garbled when switching back to Windows environment.